rapidstream-org/rapidstream-cookbook/benchmarks/vitis_flow/cnn13x2/README.md

 [Vitis compiled object files (`.xo`)](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Design-Topology) are IP packages used in the AMD Vitis kernel development flow for programming the programmable logic (PL) region of target devices.

 These files can be [generated from HLS C++ code](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Developing-PL-Kernels-using-C) using the `v++` command, [packed from RTL code](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/RTL-Kernel-Development-Flow), or created using third-party frameworks like [TAPA](https://github.com/UCLA-VAST/tapa).
-In this example, we use `v++` to generate the `VecAdd.xo` file, but the same flow applies to object files generated through other methods.
+In this example, we use `v++` to generate the `kernel3.xo` file, but the same flow applies to object files generated through other methods.

 ## Tutorial